zulqarnainkhan07/Javscript-Class-1-and-2/README.md

 # Java Script Assignments

+###chapter 1
-## chapter 1 covers Alert tag of Java Script
+⦿ Covers Alert tag of Java Script

+### Chapter 2
-## Chapter 2 Covers Variables For String
+⦿ Covers Variables For String

+....................The assignment is given by Saylani Mass IT Training Center................